Boykoa97/PaceB/docs/Meetings.md

 **Team Meeting 7(23/11/2020)**:(1:01-2:10);All group members present; Went over what has been completed, and what still has to be done for peer testing 1.
 Authentication and react routing are now done, assigned remaining things that still need to be completed

 **Team Meeting 8(17/1/2021)**:(12:15-1:04);All group members present; First meeting since the break.
 Covered what we want to work on next, as well as combined any changes that did not make it into the last peer testing

+**Team Meeting 9(01/02/2021)**:(12:10-12:44);All group members present; Figured out what we want to do database wise, and what our major goals are for peer testing 2.
+Also assigned tasks for the next 1-2 weeks.
+Will mainly focus on admin functionality, the generation of an iframe, and cookies functionality.